RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 > **NOTE**: Make sure if you log in OpenShift via `oc login command` at Terminal.

-Next, create a temp directory to store only previously-built application with necessary lib directory via CodeReady Workspaces **Terminal**:

-`rm -rf target/binary && mkdir -p target/binary && cp -r target/catalog-1.0.0-SNAPSHOT.jar target/lib target/binary`

-> **NOTE**: You can also use a true source-based S2I build, but we're using binaries here to save time.

 And then start and watch the build, which will take about a minute to complete:

-`oc start-build catalog-springboot --from-dir=target/binary --follow`
+`oc start-build catalog-springboot --from-file=target/catalog-1.0.0-SNAPSHOT.jar --follow`

 Once the build is done, we'll deploy it as an OpenShift application and override the Postgres URL to specify our production Postgres credentials:

-`oc new-app catalog-springboot -e SPRINGBOOT_DATASOURCE_URL=jdbc:postgresql://catalog-database:5432/catalog`
+`oc new-app catalog-springboot`

 and expose your service to the world: